-English for Beginners: How To Start Learning English
+Learning English for Beginners: Where to Start

-That includes learning new sounds (maybe even a whole new alphabet), learning new words for things you have known your whole life and learning to count all over again.
+Learning English almost means becoming a baby all over again.
+It means learning new sounds (maybe even a whole new alphabet), learning new words for things you have known your whole life and learning to count all over again.

 In this post, I will take you through what being an English beginner means, how to start learning the language and tips you can use.